-- 1. extract the low-frequency address names from training corpus and build jsgf grammar file. - 2. add tag to training corpus. - 3. compile new corpus and grammar file respectivly to G.fst and grammar.fst. - 4. merge G.fst and grammar.fst to merged_G.fst. - 5. construct HCLG using merged_G.fst.
+- 3. compile the new corpus and the jsgf file respectively to G.fst and grammar.fst. - 4. compose G.fst and grammar.fst to generate merged_G.fst. - 5. construct HCLG using merged_G.fst.

-We use NER to recognize the address name in the corpus and classify the low-frequency address name to a ADDRESS class and add some unseen address to the class.
-We define the ADDRESS class by a rule in a jsgf grammar file.
-Then we use the low-frequency address name to tag the training corpus, that is substituting the address name in trainning corpus with a "<address>" tag.
+We use NER(named entity recognition) to recognize the address names in the training corpus and classify the low-frequency address names to a class named "ADDRESS".
+Then we add some unseen address names to the class.
+We define the "ADDRESS" class by a rule in a jsgf file.
+Later we use the low-frequency address names to tag the training corpus, that is substituting the address name in trainning corpus with a "<address>" tag.
 A n-gram language model is generated for class tokens using the tagged training corpus.
-Compiling the n-gram language model and jsgf grammar file respectively to a G.fst and grammar.fst.
-Fst compilation done, we compose the two fst to generate a merged_G.fst controlling by a compose weight parameter.
+Compiling the n-gram language model and the jsgf file respectively to G.fst and grammar.fst.
+Fst compilation done, we compose the two fsts to generate a merged_G.fst parameterized by the composition weight.
 After the composition procedure, the merged_G.fst serves as a component of constructing HCLG.

-2.1 Address name recognition
+2.1 Address Name Recognition

-We use the ltp sdk1 to recognize the address name in the training corpus.
+We use the ltp sdk^2 to recognize the address name in the training corpus.
 Extracting all the address names in the training corpus using the ltp tool.
-Counting and sorting the address names by frequency.
-Set a frequency threshold and select the address names below this threshold.
-We classify these address names to ADRESS class and add some unseen address names to this class.
-Using the selected low-frequency address names and unseen address names to construct a jsgf grammar file.
+After Counting and sorting the address names by frequency, we set a frequency threshold and select the address names below this threshold.
+We classify the selected address names to the "ADDRESS" class and add some unseen address names to this class.
+Using the selected low-frequency address names and unseen address names to construct a jsgf file.
 The form of the grammar file is as follow: